Updated Mar 18, 2026

 How Student Voice Analytics helps you

-Student Voice Analytics turns NSS open‑text into priorities you can act on.
-It tracks student support themes and sentiment over time and across levels, compares civil engineering with the wider discipline mix, and highlights where assessment clarity, workload, organisation and staff availability drive outcomes.
-You can segment by cohort and demographics to target gaps, generate concise summaries for programme and professional services teams, and evidence improvement without extra analysis overhead.
+Student Voice Analytics turns NSS open-text into priorities you can act on.
+It tracks student support themes and sentiment over time and across levels, compares civil engineering with the wider discipline mix, and highlights where assessment clarity, workload, organisation and staff availability are shaping the student experience.
+You can segment by cohort and demographics to target gaps, generate concise summaries for programme and professional services teams, and show whether your changes are improving support where students feel it most.

 Request a walkthrough